0Hughman0/xl_link/build_docs/quickstart.rst

 Excel Engines
 =============
-Similarly to Pandas xl_link provides a wrapper to some popular excel writing modules, which it uses to provide easy chart creation from DataFrames.
+Similarly to Pandas, xl_link provides a wrapper to some popular excel writing modules, which it uses to provide easy chart creation from DataFrames.